bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 At the most basic level, a |ColumnDataSource| is simply a mapping between column names and lists of data.
 The |ColumnDataSource| takes a ``data`` parameter which is a dict, with string column names as keys and lists (or arrays) of data values as values.
-If one positional argument is passed in to the |ColumnDataSource| initializer, it will be taken as ``data``.
+If one positional argument is passed into the |ColumnDataSource| initializer, it will be taken as ``data``.
 Once the
 |ColumnDataSource| has been created, it can be passed into the ``source`` parameter of
-plotting methods which allows you to pass a column's name as a stand in for the data values:
+plotting methods which allows you to pass a column's name as a stand-in for the data values:

 .. code-block:: python